SirPepe/ornament/Readme.md

 ### Transformer `int(options?)`

 Implements a bigint attribute.
-Content attribute values are expressed as plain numeric strings without the tailing `n` used in JavaScript bigints.
+Content attribute values are expressed as plain numeric strings without the tailing `n` used in JavaScript's BigInt.

 ```javascript
 import { define, attr, int } from "@sirpepe/ornament";